Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Layers/ArcGIS tiled layer (URL)/README.md

 ## How it works

 1. Construct an `AGSArcGISTiledLayer` with an ArcGIS Online service URL.
-2. Add the layer instance to the map's `operationalLayers` array.
+2. Add the layer instance to the map's `operationalLayers` array.

 ## Relevant API